-My favorite way to make Quark (after a traditional German recipe)
+Another Way to make Quark (a traditional German recipe)

 1 liter milk makes 300-350g quark

-2 liter Milch needs to get sour – fast way is to add 1 tbsp lemon juice to the milk and let it rest over night; normally it takes at least 16 hours until the milk is sour.
+2 liter Milk that needs to get sour – the fast way is to add 1 tbsp lemon juice to the milk and let it rest over night; normally it takes at least 16 hours until the milk is sour.

 Heat the sour milk (66-77 F) ; don’t over heat it.
 In this process the whey will be separated from the cheese.